 In keeping with the U.S. Department of Labor’s (DOL) vision to foster and promote the welfare of job seekers, wage earners, and retirees of the United States, the Office of Federal Contract Compliance Programs (OFCCP) is committed to expanding equal employment opportunities and eliminating discrimination in the workplaces of federal contractors.
-As an administrator of federal equal employment opportunity laws and regulations, OFCCP conducts compliance evaluations and complaint investigations that have the potential to generate questions, concerns, or issues among regional and district offices, contractors and subcontractors, and various other stakeholders.
+As an administrator of federal equal employment opportunity laws and regulations, OFCCP conducts compliance evaluations, complaint investigations, and offers compliance assistance, all of which have the potential to generate questions, concerns, or issues that might impact successful coordination between OFCCP and stakeholders.

-The OFCCP Ombuds Service operates with the mission to ensure that all who are involved with the work of the agency have access to a neutral and confidential resource, one who operates independently and informally.
-The ombudsman’s vision is that any of the following can be offered:
+Accordingly, the mission of the OFCCP Ombuds is to ensure that all who are involved with the work of the agency have access to a neutral and confidential resource, one that operates independently and informally.
+The vision of the Ombuds Service is that any of the following can be offered:

-- Implementation of other dispute resolution systems, as necessary; and
+- Implementation of other dispute resolution systems, as necessary.

 - Referral to other resources within or outside of DOL, when applicable.

-The ombudsman approaches each situation as its own unique circumstance and will identify a mechanism, however informal, which best addresses the problem at hand and the needs of those involved.
+The Ombuds approaches each situation as its own unique circumstance and will identify a mechanism, however informal, which best addresses the problem at hand and the needs of those involved.

 Ombuds Defined and Purpose for the Ombuds Service

 The word ombuds directly translates to “representative” and its origin dates back to 1809 when the first public sector ombudsman was appointed by the Parliament of Sweden.
 The ombudsman’s role was to protect individual rights alongside the interests of the government.
-Fast forward a few hundred years and many iterations later, the classical ombuds is still an accessible guarantor of fair and equitable treatment.
+Fast forward a few hundred years and there are now many variations of the ombuds position, all of whom act as advocates for fair processes.

-In modern times, there are four primary terms used to label the same job title (ombud, ombuds, ombudsman, and ombudsperson).
-Regardless of language preference, the purpose remains the same, a confidential and neutral resource designated to provide conflict resolution and problem-solving services to members (internal ombuds) and/or stakeholders (external ombuds) of the organization.
-There are ombuds in all sectors (corporate, higher education, public sector, non-governmental, nonprofit, etc.).
+In modern times, practitioners most commonly refer to themselves as ombud, ombuds, ombudsman, or ombudsperson.
+Regardless of title, the purpose remains the same; a confidential and neutral resource designated to provide conflict resolution services to members (internal ombuds) and/or stakeholders (external ombuds) of the organization.
+There are ombuds in all sectors (corporate, higher education, healthcare, public, non-governmental, nonprofit, etc.).

-At OFCCP, the Ombuds Service is unique in that it is somewhat of a hybrid between internal and external work, offering a broad scope of dispute resolution processes such as active listening, conflict coaching, mediation, facilitation, shuttle diplomacy and training to OFCCP national, regional and district staffs finding themselves in conflict with federal contractors and subcontractors, employees of those contractors, workers’ rights groups, and a variety of other stakeholders.
-Upon each referral, the ombudsman responds to concerns expressed by either external stakeholders or OFCCP, works with those involved to diagnose the root cause and assists with identifying mechanisms, however informal, for addressing those problems.
-On an annual and as-needed basis, the Ombuds Service will convey trends and systemic organizational issues to the OFCCP front office and, when appropriate, makes recommendations to improve processes and prevent future issues.
+At OFCCP, the Ombuds Service is unique in that it offers dispute resolution both internally and externally.
+The Ombuds makes use of active listening and problem solving techniques through individual consultations, conflict coaching, mediation, facilitation, shuttle diplomacy, and conflict resolution skills training.
+The Ombuds Service is available to a vast constituency of external stakeholders, including but not limited to federal contractors and subcontractors, contractor representatives, potential, current, or former employees of federal contractors, as well as workers’ rights, compliance, and industry liaison groups.
+Services are also available to OFCCP national, regional and district office staff finding themselves in conflict with external stakeholders.
+Upon each referral, the Ombuds responds to concerns expressed by either external stakeholders or OFCCP, works with those involved to diagnose the origin of a conflict, and assists with identifying mechanisms, however informal, for addressing problem areas.
+On an annual and as-needed basis, the Ombuds Service will convey trends and systemic organizational issues to the OFCCP front office and, when appropriate, make recommendations to improve processes and prevent future issues.

-The ombuds is an independent and neutral public official with the authority to both receive and informally address concerns and complaints about OFCCP policies, procedures, or actions.
-Consistent with the principles that guide both the International Ombudsman Association and the United States Ombudsman Association, the OFCCP ombuds:
+The Ombuds is an independent and neutral OFCCP employee with the authority to receive and informally address concerns about agency policies, procedures, or actions.
+Consistent with the Standards of Practice promoted by the International Ombuds Association and the Coalition of Federal Ombudsman, the OFCCP Ombuds:

 - Listens to understand issues while remaining neutral.

-- Assists individuals and groups in reframing issues, developing options and evaluating alternatives.
+- Assists with reframing issues, developing options, and evaluating alternatives.

 - Coaches individuals on how to deal directly with those whom they might find themselves in conflict.

-- Informs individuals about relevant policies, procedures, and resources that might help in reaching a resolution.
+- Informs individuals about relevant policies, procedures, and resources that might help in resolving a matter.

-- Assists in passing issues through other, more formal resolution channels.
+- Assists in passing issues through other, more formal resolution channels, when necessary.

-- Engages in informal conflict resolution processes such as dialogue facilitation, shuttle diplomacy, and mediation.
+- Engages in informal conflict resolution processes such as facilitated dialogue, shuttle diplomacy, and mediation.

-- Identifies new issues and opportunities for systemic change within the agency.
+- Identifies patterns, emerging issues, and opportunities for systemic change within the agency.

 - Decide who is right or wrong.

-- Substitute for regional or district OFCCP staff during ongoing compliance evaluations or complaint investigations.
+- Substitute for, replace, or direct the work of OFCCP field office staff during compliance evaluations or complaint investigations.

-- Serve in other organizational roles that might compromise the neutrality of the ombudsman position.
+- Serve in other organizational roles that might compromise the neutrality of the Ombuds position.